lfn-cnti/bestpractices/CONTRIBUTING.md

 #### Pull Request Checklist

-When you submit your pull request, or you push new commits to it, our automated systems will run some checks on your new code.
+When you submit your pull request, or you push new commits to it, our automated systems will run some checks on your new contribution.
 We require that your pull request passes these checks, but we also have more criteria than just that before we can accept and merge it.
 We recommend that you check the following things locally before you submit your code: